Targeted Calibration to Adjust Stability Biases in Complex Dynamical System Models: Conclusion

 \section{Conclusion}

 We have introduced a targeted method for systematic and objective parameter calibration to adjust system stability in non-differentiable complex system models, under given physical and observational constraints.
-Our method considers dynamics on the combination of a given model's phase and parameter space and exploits the the phenomenon of CSD to identify the optimal direction in parameter space to adjust the stability of modelled systems in a desired way.
+Our method considers dynamics on the combination of a given model's phase and parameter space and exploits the phenomenon of critical slowing down to identify the optimal direction in parameter space to adjust the stability of modeled systems in a desired way.
 This makes the method computationally highly efficient, breaking the curse of dimensionality by scaling only polynomially in the number of parameters.
-Our results are particularly promising given the persisting concerns that major Earth system components are too stable in state-of-the art climate and Earth system models, which are very challenging to calibrate objectively.
+Our results are particularly promising given the persisting concerns that major Earth system components are too stable in state-of-the-art models, which are very challenging to calibrate objectively.